What To Eat Before Anal Sex, According To A Sex Educator

 So how do you get rid of all that nasty poo?
 An enema or supplement can definitely help, which we will get to later.
 But nothing beats reducing the amount and type of excrement the recipient produces.

 Let’s start by understanding the difference between the two types of dietary fibers.
-Like how most doctors and dieticians recommend a combination of both to have a stable digestive cycle.
+Most doctors and dieticians recommend a combination of both to maintain a stable digestive cycle:

 1. Insoluble fiber does not easily dissolve in water and prevents gastrointestinal blockages like constipation.